 |Conference Name||7th Zero energy mass custom home international conference 2019 (ZEMCH 2019)|

 |Keywords||Daylighting; Users; Perception; Behaviour; 20th century architecture|

-|Additional Information||This record was originally created for an earlier version of this paper, which was submitted to (but not presented at) the 1st Memaryat international conference (MIC 2017): architecture of the future: challenges and visions, 18-20 April 2017, Jeddah, Saudi Arabia.|
+|Additional Information||This paper was originally submitted to (but not presented at) the 1st Memaryat international conference (MIC 2017): architecture of the future: challenges and visions, 18-20 April 2017, Jeddah, Saudi Arabia.|

-BELAKEHAL 2019 The relationships
+BELAKEHAL 2019 The relationships between

 Publisher Licence URL